Tallulah, Louisiana: Post-Civil War to 1942

 Shirley Field, also known as Scott Field, was reportedly the first airport in Louisiana; it was built in 1922 near Tallulah.
 Dr. B.R.
 Coad, head of the Agricultural Experiment Laboratory, developed a process and equipment for crop dusting from airplanes, in order to combat the devastating boll weevil infestation of cotton crops.
 The USDA bought a Huff-Daland plane for this purpose in 1924.
 Hundreds of flights took off from the Tallulah Airport as this process was developed, and fields on both sides of the Mississippi were treated.
 Delta Air Lines had its origins from Delta Dusters, the company developed here to produce and operate crop dusting from airplanes.
-Shirley Field and the original airport building still stand near Tallulah, and is listed on the National Register of Historic Places (NRHP).
+Shirley Field and the original airport building still stand near Tallulah, and are listed on the National Register of Historic Places (NRHP).

 The parish seat also attracted Jewish immigrants.
 Based on the success of their drugstore, in 1927 merchant brothers Mertie M. and Abe Bloom built the first enclosed shopping mall, Bloom's Arcade, in the United States in Tallulah.
 It was built by A. Hays Town in the style of European city arcades.
 The building had a central hall, with stores located on either side, much like the ones today.
 The hall opened into the street on both ends.
 This landmark is still in Tallulah, located along what is now U.S. Route 80.
 It is listed on the National Register of Historic Places (NRHP).
-As of late 2013, it has been restored to its original architectural character and was adapted as an apartment complex.
+As of late 2013, it had been restored to its original architectural character and was adapted as an apartment complex.

-Later in 1927, the downtown was flooded during the Great Flood of 1927.
+Later in 1927, the downtown was flooded during the Great Mississippi Flood of 1927.
 Many downtown stores were flooded by several feet of water.
 It took time for the town to recover.